Keys to an Abundant Life

 Most people never experience life to the extent they were meant to.
 Having a good job and making money doesn’t mean you will experience fullness of life.
 Many who have been successful and had more than they could have ever dreamed still end up disappointed.

 Jesus said, “I am come that they might have life and life more abundantly” (John 10:10).
 Abundant living doesn’t just fall in our lap.
 So what can we do to move toward this abundant life Jesus promised?

-Experiencing fulness of life is first and foremost a choice.
+Experiencing fulness of life is a choice.
 We must choose life!
 We can choose to either be in a funk or choose to enjoy the life we have.
 The Bible says, “See, I have set before you today life and prosperity, and death and adversity; I call heaven and earth to witness against you today, that I have set before you life and death, the blessing and the curse.
 So choose life in order that you may live, both you and your descendants” (Deuteronomy 30:15 and 19).

 Be Faithful in the Small Things (Luke 16:10-12; Matthew 25:29)